 - Watch for mandatory "membership" or other fees that are automatically charged to the card if it is accepted.

 - If the card promotes a special introductory low finance rate, find out how long the low rate applies, and the amount of the finance rate after the introductory period has expired.

 - Be sure that the card does not include an automatic purchase of some other product, such as a magazine subscription, that will be automatically charged to the card if accepted.

 - Avoid or opt out of contract terms providing for binding arbitration or information sharing with other companies.

-Complaints about the quality of items paid for with a credit card may also be made by written dispute to the card company.
-If you’ve only paid part of a bill for the purchased item, you may have the right not to pay the remaining amount due on the purchase price.
-To be considered for this, all of the following generally must be true: (1) you must have first tried in good faith to resolve the issue with the seller; (2) you must have made the purchase in your home state or within 100 miles of your home address; (3) the price of the item was more than $50, and (4) you have not yet fully paid for the purchased item.
+Complaints about purchases that weren’t received, the quality of items or services paid for with a credit card, or being overcharged or double-billed by the seller may also be made by written dispute to the card company.
+To be considered for a reversal of those charges, the following must be met: (1) you made a good faith effort to resolve the issue with the seller; (2) you made the purchase in your home state or within 100 miles of your home address; (3) the price of the item was more than $50, and (4) you have not yet fully paid for the item.

 Create an online account with each credit card and log on weekly to help keep track of charges.